 8. Fill out the first month on your content calendar

 Time to get a feel for Divvy’s snappy drag-and-drop functionality.
 Go to your calendar page and click the blue list icon docked on the right side.
 This will bring up your Unscheduled Content panel, which includes a Parking Lot tab.
 You’ll see your list of ideas and concepts added in the last step right in front of you.
 Pluck one that you like and drag it over to the calendar, dropping it onto the desired date.

 Presumably you’ve got your content planned out for the next few weeks; run it all through Divvy to see how the platform jibes with your existing workflow.
 Viewing your scheduled content in this way makes it easy to spot gaps or redundancies that you might otherwise overlook.

 9. Go through the full process of publishing a post through DivvyHQ

 We’ve laid enough groundwork to actually create a blog post through the platform, so let’s give it a spin.
 One thing that differentiates Divvy from some other content management tools is the ability to actually execute, in addition to planning and communicating.
-You can enter your content directly through the built-in CMS, which offers a WYSIWYG interface that should feel familiar for most content creators.
+You can enter your content directly through our built-in Content Editor, which offers a WYSIWYG interface that should feel familiar for most content creators.